sector-f/failoverd/README.md

 * `probe.new(string)` creates a probe where the argument to `new()` is the destination IP address to ping
 *  `probe.new(string, string)` creates a probe where the first argument to `new()` is the destination IP address to ping and the second argument is either the source IP address or the network interface whose IP address hould be used as the source

+Additionally, probes can be started/stopped during runtime:

+* `probe.add(probe)` starts a new probe
+* `probe.stop(string)` stops the probe with the destination IP address specified by its argument

 #### global_probe_stats

 The `global_probe_stats` type stores information about the statistics of all running probes.